snitko/string_master/README.markdown

 Result:

-    Hello, glorious owner of the website\nI hope &lt;you&gt; like my message
+    Hello, glorious owner of the website
+    I hope &lt;you&gt; like my message

 Fuck yeah.